The Case for Sustainable Cooling

 The Global Cooling Pledge

 At the 2023 United Nations Climate Change Conference (COP28), the Cool Coalition launched the Global Cooling Pledge.
-Currently boasting over 70 country Signatories and 80 non-state supporters, the Pledge represents the world’s first collective commitment to reducing cooling-related emissions by over 60% by 2050, while also expanding equitable access to cooling.
+Currently boasting over 70 country Signatories and 80 non-state supporters, the Pledge represents the world’s first collective commitment to reducing cooling-related emissions by 68% by 2050, while also expanding equitable access to cooling.
 It is anchored in the science of the Global Cooling Watch and lays out 14 national targets, including National Cooling Action Plans, passive and nature-based solutions, building energy codes, higher efficiency standards, and refrigerant phase-down.